• Home

 Here’s a list of things to do in the Blue Hill and Deer Isle area:

-- Nervous Nellie’s Jams and Jellies – A charming little cottage-turned-store that sells its own jellies and jams made on-site, as well as gifts to bring home.
+β†’ Nellie’s Jams and Jellies – A charming little cottage-turned-store that sells its own jellies and jams made on-site, as well as gifts to bring home.
 This little shop also showcases acres (yep! acres) of handmade sculptures created with found items, which makes for a really unique experience.

-- Blue Hill Mountain Trail – A short 2-mile loop hike that offers amazing views of the harbor, as well as Mt.
+β†’ Blue Hill Mountain Trail – A short 2-mile loop hike that offers amazing views of the harbor, as well as Mt.
 Desert Island, which is home to Acadia National Park.

-- Walk Around Stonington Village – The little village at the very end of Deer Isle is absolutely beautiful with plenty of picture-worthy moments.
+β†’ Walk Around Stonington Village – The little village at the very end of Deer Isle is absolutely beautiful with plenty of picture-worthy moments.

 How Many Days Do You Need To Drive From Portland To Acadia?

 If you’re short on time, you could also just do 2 nights in Bar Harbor, and try not to spend the night on your drive there or back.
 In that case, you could do this trip in a weekend.
-I would recommend that you try to only spend an hour max at each stop in that case.

 If you have more than 4 nights, then I highly suggest allowing yourself 5-6 nights for this trip, which would be ideal.
-Acadia National Park is absolutely amazing with tons of things to do, and you can easily spend at least 4 nights just in Acadia and Bar Harbor.
+Acadia National Park is absolutely amazing with tons of things to do, and you can easily spend 3 nights just in Acadia and Bar Harbor.
 And then you would still have flexibility to stay overnight on your way there, and back so you don’t feel rushed.

 Suggested Itineraries For Breaking Up The Stops